kha-dinh/my-obsidian/PaperNotes/@nyman2019hardscope.md

 conference:
 ---

-The paper argue that containing variable uses to its "scope" defined by the programming language would prevents [[Data-oriented Attacks]].
-They
+The paper argue that containing variable uses to its "scope" defined by the programming language (e.g., functions) would prevents [[Data-oriented Attacks]].